Vyral/ray-shay/_posts/2020-09-14-q-what-are-the-top-8-reasons-our-market-is-on-fire.md

 **4\.
 School systems.** About 90% of all buyers look at school systems before deciding where to buy, and our school district is exceptional.&nbsp;

 **5\.
-Master planned.** Whether it’s Del Sur, Santa Luz, Crosby, etc., there are some great communities in our area working together to provide many items on this list.&nbsp;
+Master-planned.** Whether it’s Del Sur, Santaluz, Crosby, etc., there are some great communities in our area working together to provide many items on this list.&nbsp;

 **6\.
-Family friendly.** I’ve raised three sons in this area, so believe me when I say there’s a sense of friendliness everywhere you go.&nbsp;
+Family-friendly.** I’ve raised three sons in this area, so believe me when I say there’s a sense of friendliness everywhere you go.&nbsp;

 **7\.
 Diversity.** We have a diverse, thriving mix of cultures.&nbsp;